gluster/gluster-kubernetes/docs/setup-guide.md

 glusterfs-ip-172-20-0-219.ec2.internal   1         1         1            1           3m
 ```

+## Create and configure the heketi service

-3) Next we need to deploy the Pod and Service Heketi Service Interface to the GlusterFS cluster.
+Next we need to create the Pod and Service **heketi**, which will be our service interface to the GlusterFS cluster.
+This is done in multiple steps: We first install an intermediate instance used for bootstrapping, called *deploy-heketi*.
+This is mainly needed so that the final heketi instance can store its database on a shared gluster instead of on local, volatile container storage.

+### Create a bootstrapping heketi

+We are using the shipped [deploy-heketi-deployment.json](../config/deploy-heketi-deployment.json) file to create the deploy-heketi instance.

 * Note the secret for the service account
 ```
 $ heketi_secret=$(kubectl get sa heketi-service-account -o="go-template" --template="{{(index .secrets 0).name}}")
 ```

-* Deploy deploy-heketi.
+* Create deploy-heketi.
 Before deploying you will need to determine the Kubernetes API endpoint and namespace.
 In this example, we will use `https://1.1.1.1:443` as our Kubernetes API endpoint
 ```
 $ sed -e "s#<HEKETI_KUBE_SECRETNAME>#\"$heketi_secret\"#" \